Difference Between Decoder and Demultiplexer

 Decoder vs Demultiplexer

-The difference between Decoder and Demultiplexer is that decoder has n number of inputs, whereas the demultiplexer takes only one input.
+The difference between Decoder and Demultiplexer is that the decoder has n number of inputs, whereas the demultiplexer takes only one input.
 The output of the decoder is double the number of inputs (2n).
 On the other hand, the output of the Demultiplexer depends on the number of selected output lines.

 If the circuit takes n inputs, then the decoder generates two to the power of n (2n) number of outputs.
-Decoders do not use any device to input the data as in demultiplexer.
+Decoders do not use any device to input the data as in the demultiplexer.

 The demultiplexer is the circuit designed to execute general logic along with a multiplexer.
-It is used to transmit signals from one destination to others and hence termed as a distributor.
+It is used to transmit signals from one destination to others and is hence termed as a distributor.

 Comparison Table